Car security - how to stop thieves

 If you have a parcel shelf or load cover in the boot, it might be best to open or remove it, which will show would-be car thieves that there’s nothing to steal.

-Take out your stereo and sat-nav
+Take out your infotainment system, stereo, and sat-nav

 If your car stereo has a front panel that stops it from working when it's removed, take this with you.
 If it has a flap or cover, remember to shut this to shield your stereo from view.